๐ŸŒ EuropeAmsterdamPass Review

 Total70.50

 So if you buy all the standalone tickets separately then it will cost you 70.50 EUR and with the pass of 62 EUR you are going to save 8.50 EUR per person.
-And in case you are a fan of Heineken and you want to book the Heineken experience which is one of the popular thing to do in Amsterdam if you are a Beer fan.
-Then you will get 10% additional discount on the cost 21 EUR so you will save 2 EUR additional there as well.
+And in case you are a fan of Heineken and you want to book the Tickets For Heineken Experience P703726 Tickets which is one of the popular things to do in Amsterdam if you are a Beer fan.
+Then you will get a 10% additional discount on the cost of 21 EUR so you will save 2 EUR additional there as well.

 So yes it is worth your money if you want to explore all the things mentioned in the Amsterdam Pass.